SalishSeaCast/SalishSeaNowcast/docs/deployment/arbutus_cloud.rst

     $ ssh -i $HOME/.ssh/arbutus.cloud_id_rsa ubuntu@<ip-address>

 The first time you connect to an instance you will be prompted to accept its RSA host key fingerprint.
-You can verify the fingerprint by looking for the :kbd:`SSH HOST KEY FINGERPRINT` section in the instance log in the :guilabel:`Instances > nowcast0 > Log` tab.
+You can verify the fingerprint by looking for the ``SSH HOST KEY FINGERPRINT`` section in the instance log in the :guilabel:`Instances > nowcast0 > Log` tab.
 If you have previously associated a different instance with the IP address you may receive a message about host key verification failure and potential man-in-the-middle attacks.
 To resolve the issue delete the prior host key from your :file:`$HOME/.ssh/known_hosts` file.
 The message will tell you what line it is on.

-You will also be prompted for the pasphrase that you assigned to the ssh key pair when you created it.
+You will also be prompted for the passphrase that you assigned to the ssh key pair when you created it.
-On Linux and OS/X authenticating the ssh key with your pasphrase has the side-effect of adding it to the :command:`ssh-agent` instance that was started when you logged into the system.
+On Linux and OS/X authenticating the ssh key with your passphrase has the side-effect of adding it to the :command:`ssh-agent` instance that was started when you logged into the system.
 You can add the key to the agent yourself with the command:

 .. code-block:: bash